ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 # Tagging and Merging

-After making my changes I commited them, tagged and pushed to the branch and then I created a pull request.
+After making my changes I committed them, tagged and pushed to the branch and then I created a pull request.

 The command to create the tag is shown below: